YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 <h2>Active Directory Infrastructure Setup Completed!</h2>

-<b>We've successfully deployed a domain environment, establishing a functional domain controller and a client machine configured to communicate within the same Azure virtual network.
-This foundational setup provides the necessary groundwork for exploring more advanced domain-related tasks in subsequent labs.
+<b>We've successfully deployed the foundational virtual machine infrastructure, establishing a domain controller VM and a client VM within the same Azure virtual network, configured for basic communication.
+It's important to note that this lab has only prepared the groundwork; the actual deployment and configuration of the domain environment itself will be the focus of the next lab.
 Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />
 <br />
 </p>